zhehan-p/NUSHhack/README.md

 ### Teachers
 1. **Sign Up**: Register as a teacher.
 2. **Create Courses**: From your dashboard, create courses and invite students using the course name and password.
 3. **Create & Rate Questions**: Add questions to your courses, and rate student-generated questions.
-Teacher-published questions are specially labeled.
+Teacher-published questions are specially labelled.

 ### Students
 1. **Sign Up**: Choose your school and create a student account.